raoulmillais/dotfiles/README.md

 # Just my dotfiles

-Configuration files for unix systems.
-(I use ArchLinux and cygwin predominantly so consider all other systems untested!)
+My configuration files for unix systems.
+I use ArchLinux and cygwin predominantly so consider all other systems untested.

+## Requirements

+archlinux
+bash
+screen
+git
+unicode terminal
+htop
+vim
+postfix (or other Maildir format mail daemon) screen

 ## Installation instructions

-Symlink the files to your home directory
+Symlink the files to your home directory.

 ## Here be dragons